"

 5) simple quadruple

 We learned that the top number of simple meters tells us how many beats are in each measure (e.g., 2, 3, or 4).
-Observe the following example in simple triple.
+Listen to Example 5.5.1, which is in simple triple.

 Example 5.5.1.
 Farrenc[10], Trio for Flute, Cello, and Piano, ii – Andante

-Although there are dotted notes, the dotted eighth notes are paired with and beamed with a sixteenth note to form one beat.
-The quarter note equals one beat and there are three beats per measure (clearly seen in measure 3), resulting in a simple triple meter.
+Although there are dotted notes, the dotted eighth notes are paired with a sixteenth note and beamed together to form one beat.
+The quarter note equals one beat, and there are three beats per measure (as shown clearly in measure 3), resulting in a simple triple meter.
 The Andante tempo emphasizes the triple meter, as you would tap your foot three times per measure.
 The time signature of 3/4 confirms the simple triple meter.

 Now listen to Example 5.5.2, which also appears to be in simple triple.